Student Commencement Speaker

 - Be inclusive of the undergraduate and graduate student experience

-- Include creative and appealing techniques such as metaphors, stories, quotes, or humor
+- Include creative and appealing techniques such as metaphors, stories, brief quotes, or humor

 - Illuminate the universal experience of being a student

-- Be three to five minutes in length, or approximately 750 to 850 words.
+- Be four to six minutes in length, or approximately 800 words

-- For the School of Education and School of Nursing ceremony, be mindful that students from both schools attend the same ceremony
+- For the Graham School of Management and School of Nursing and Health Sciences ceremony, be mindful that students from both schools attend the same ceremony

 A committee of faculty, staff and students will select the student speakers.